Skip to content

 3. Selling Your Board Game Ideas to the Publishers

-However, this also means that they are going to change your game and you can’t have that much freedom of choice toward the final product.
+Although this also means that they are going to change your game and you can’t have that much freedom of choice toward final product.

-The rewards of publishing your game via a known publisher are great; although not easy at all.
-If you can go through the hard path that is upon you, you will become a ‘published game designer’ who is trusted by a professional publisher.
+Rewards of publishing your game via a known publisher are great; although not easy at all.
+If you can go through hard path that is upon you, you will become a ‘published game designer’ who is trusted by a professional publisher.

-In some extreme cases, if your game was a blast and work of wonder, new contracts may come your way from your current publisher or even new ones who approach you.
+In some extreme cases, if your game was a blast and work of wonder, new contracts may come your way by your current publisher or even new ones who approach you.

 Before moving on to next section, you can also check this video from Jamey Stegmaier (Designer of Scythe, Euphoria) of Stonemaier Games and learn a thing or two from his valuable lessons.